 - Summer 2017: Graph Theory and Combinatorics

-- It is expected that applicants will have completed several sophomore (and some junior) level mathematics or statistics courses such as Linear Algebra, Mathematical Statistics, Probability, or Statistical Modeling, and demonstrate commitment and enthusiasm for learning more mathematics
+- It is expected that applicants will have completed several sophomore-level and some junior-level mathematics courses such as Linear Algebra, Graph Theory, or Abstract Algebra, and demonstrate commitment and enthusiasm for learning more mathematics.

 - Student participants will have access to $400 in travel funds to present their work at conferences